 Performance on priority Walmart ESG issues is integrated into the annual performance objectives of relevant officers’ roles.
-Foundational expectations regarding compliance with our Code of Conduct, for example, are part of the process of determining every associate’s—including officers’—annual performance rating and compensation.
-U.S. officers and other senior leaders also have diversity, equity and inclusion Inclusive Leadership Expectations as part of their annual performance evaluation; failure to meet these expectations places a negative weight on the associate’s performance rating, which can impact base compensation for the next fiscal year and the associate’s annual cash incentive payout for the year at issue.
+Foundational expectations regarding compliance with our Code of Conduct, for example, are part of the process of determining salaried associates'—including officers’—annual performance rating and compensation.
+Diversity, equity, and inclusion are part of the leadership expectations against which officers’ performance are evaluated.
 Officers have also built ESG objectives into their individual goals and objectives, which form part of the basis on which their performance is evaluated.
 For example, our People team leaders have goals and objectives centered on executing our human capital and associate opportunity strategies, our Real Estate leaders have goals and objectives relating to advancing our renewable energy strategies, our operations leaders have goals and objectives relating to waste, and merchandising leaders have goals and objectives relating to sustainable sourcing.

 Engaging regularly with & receiving feedback from stakeholders

-We value regular engagement with and feedback from a wide variety of stakeholders, including customers, associates and suppliers.
-We also recognize the value of listening to the views of our shareholders, and the relationship with our shareholders is an integral part of our corporate governance practices.
+We value regular engagement with and feedback from a wide variety of stakeholders, including customers, associates, suppliers and communities.
+We also recognize the value of listening to the views of our shareholders and other stakeholders, and the relationship with our shareholders is an integral part of our corporate governance practices.
 We conduct shareholder outreach throughout the year to ensure that management and the Board understand and consider the issues of importance to our shareholders and are able to address them appropriately.

 Senior leaders and subject matter experts from the company meet regularly with representatives of many of our top institutional shareholders and periodically with leading proxy advisory firms to discuss Walmart’s strategy, governance practices, executive compensation, compliance programs, and other ESG-related matters.
 Members of our Board participate from time to time in these meetings.
 Management reports regularly to the CMDC and NGC about these meetings, including feedback on these diverse topics and perspectives shared by our shareholders.

-We continued this program of shareholder engagement during FY2021, in addition to our customary participation at industry and investment community conferences, investor road shows and analyst meetings.
-Since our 2020 Annual Shareholders’ Meeting, we invited more than 50 institutional shareholders representing approximately 520 million shares, including many of our largest investors, to participate in our outreach program.
-We ultimately engaged with shareholders representing approximately 470 million shares, or about 33% of our public float.
+We continued this program of shareholder engagement during FY2022, in addition to our customary participation at industry and investment community conferences, investor road shows and analyst meetings.
+Since our 2021 Annual Shareholders’ Meeting, we invited >30 institutional shareholders representing ~550 million shares, including many of our largest investors, to participate in our outreach program.
+We ultimately engaged with shareholders representing ~490 million shares, or about 34% of our public float.
 We also had conversations with the leading proxy advisory firms.
 We also respond to individual shareholders who provide feedback about our business.
 We have had success engaging with parties to understand shareholder concerns and reach resolutions on issues that are in the best interests of our shareholders, and we remain committed to these ongoing initiatives.

 - Many companies are seeking board candidates and executives with backgrounds, skills, experiences, and other qualities (including enhancing diversity of Board and management teams) similar to those that Walmart seeks.
-Walmart Board members typically serve 6-12 years and the Board believes that a board of approximately 12 members is ideal; this promotes stability but also means that shifts in demographics take time.
+And Walmart must find the right balance of skills, experiences, and expertise to provide strategic and risk management oversight and serve as a strategic resource to management.
+Walmart Board members typically serve 6-12 years and the Board believes that a board of approximately 12 members is ideal; this promotes stability but this low turnover also means that shifts in demographics and optimization of skills takes time.